zonaetmunna/telegram-app-react-boilerplate/README.md

 - **Component documentation** - Inline JSDoc comments
 - **Route metadata** - Comprehensive route descriptions
 - **Environment guides** - Development and production setup

+## 🐛 Troubleshooting

+### "Too Old Telegram Client" Error

+This error has been fixed in the latest version.
+If you still encounter it:

+1. Make sure you're using the latest SDK version
+2. Check that the Telegram WebApp script is loaded in the HTML head
+3. Verify that your Mini App URL is correct in BotFather
+4. Test in both development and production environments

+### Development Issues

+1. **App not loading in development**

+   - Check that `npm run dev` is running
+   - Verify the port (default: 5173) is accessible
+   - Check browser console for errors

+2. **Telegram features not working**
+   - Ensure you're testing in the Telegram environment
+   - Check that the WebApp script is loaded
+   - Verify BotFather configuration

+### Production Issues

+1. **App not loading on Vercel**

+   - Check the build logs in Vercel dashboard
+   - Verify all dependencies are installed
+   - Check for TypeScript errors

+2. **Telegram integration not working**
+   - Verify the production URL is set correctly in BotFather
+   - Check that HTTPS is enabled
+   - Ensure CSP headers allow Telegram scripts

 ## 🤝 Contributing